 Chinese Brand and Product Naming Services

-Importance of brand naming for China market
+The importance of brand naming for China market

-Another value of brand name lies in a series of associations from the consumers, which is the basis of making marketing strategies and building a brand reputation.
+Another value of brand name lies in a series of associations from the consumers, which is the basis of developing marketing strategies and building a brand reputation.
 In the China market, numerous commodities with different functions and usages dazzle Chinese consumers.
-However, an effective Chinese name can leave a good impression on these potential consumers and transmit the positive meaning from the products’ functions to the brand’s values, and thus they may identify the brand among diverse commodities and generate the buying desire.
+However, an effective Chinese brand name can leave a good impression on these potential consumers and convey a positive message from the products’ functions to the brand values.
+This can add to the brand appeal and stimulate a higher purchasing desire among consumers.

-Characteristics of Chinese brand naming
+The characteristics of Chinese brand naming